The Five Stans - Bishkek Departure

 Get your camera ready, this morning is one for the books (photo books, that is!).
 You’re heading to the gem-blue waters (depending on the sky) and red mountain slopes of Iskanderkul Lake.
 But the journey there is no dull transportation, it’s a highlight in itself, with loads of photo op stops of sweeping mountain scenes along the way.
 Take in the lake view over lunch, and pop off on a short hike to a waterfall if you feel inspired.

 After this mountain-air-reviving day, the remaining drive to your next stop will be a breeze.
 Roll into Penjikent in time for dinner.
 Once a thriving Silk Road hub, this greenery-filled ‘City of Five Villages’ traces its origins back to the 5th century along its outskirts.
 It’s the perfect place to spend your last night in Tajikistan.
-As you tread the bronze-age streets, you may well feel like you’re walking back in time!
+As you tread the Bronze Age streets, you may well feel like you’re walking back in time!

-Accommodation: Hotel Penjakent Plaza (or similar), Panjakent, Tajikistan
+Accommodation: Umarion Hotel (or similar), Panjakent, Tajikistan

 Included: Breakfast, Lunch and Dinner